xmos/lib_src/README.rst

     * Conversion between 44.1, 48, 88.2, 96, 176.4 and 192 KHz input and output sample rates.
     * 32 bit PCM input and output data in Q1.31 signed format.
     * Optional output dithering to 24 bit using Triangular Probability Density Function (TPDF).
-    * Optimized for xCORE-200 instruction set with dual-issue and for the Vector Processing Unit for xcore.ai.
+    * Optimized for `xcore-200` instruction set with dual-issue and for the Vector Processing Unit for `xcore.ai`.
     * Block based processing - Minimum 4 samples input per call, must be power of 2.
     * Up to 10000 ppm sample rate ratio deviation from nominal rate (ASRC only).
     * Very high quality - SNR greater than 135 dB (ASRC) or 140 dB (SSRC), with THD of less than 0.0001% (reference 1KHz).